skatkov/stoic/README.md

 This project is my little playground to learn golang.
 It would be awesome to learn about any improvements that are appropriate for this codebase.

 Everyone is welcome to contribute.

+## TODO
+I've been brainstorming for possible ideas to implement further and here what I came up with:

+- Provide a calendar like view overlayed with existing entries - `stoic entries`
+- show/edit certain journal entires
+- Extract Context class (all the code that reads os.Getenv())
+- Extract all entry related code into a Entry model
+- Figure out testing
+- Show app version  - `stoic version`